SidanZhu/2023EBU6305G40/README.md

 Version 2

-We have added video background to the main page and beautified most elements.
+We have added video background to the main page and beautified most elements.We also add more animations and information.

 A few screenshots:
 ![微信截图_20230414115117](https://user-images.githubusercontent.com/128205502/231937423-a4fb8dde-5148-47e4-8f73-4eb4c8b9c973.png)